 Does schema markup directly improve AI Overview visibility?

 Schema markup doesn't guarantee AI Overview inclusion, but it significantly improves how AI systems understand your content.
 Without schema, AI must guess meaning—with schema, you provide direct answers.
 Most AI-cited sources have comprehensive schema implementation.
+This structured data approach is fundamental to what is AEO vs SEO strategy differences.

 How important are Core Web Vitals for AI Overviews?